-If you use WebMail and Thunderbird, you may want to create folders and subfolders to hold your mail that are reflected in both systmes.
+If you use WebMail and Thunderbird, you may want to create folders and subfolders to hold your mail that are reflected in both systems.
 It's not difficult to do; follow these instructions and you'll have it set up in no time.

 First, a little information about mail folders.
 We tend to call what shows up in the folder list of Thunderbird “Folders.”
-In reality these are mail files that get data appended to them when we store new e-mail messages; in this document we'll refer to these as "mail folders."
+In reality these are mail files that get data appended to them when we store new email messages; in this document we'll refer to these as "mail folders."

 We can create a subfolder structure consisting of real directory folders on the server that hold the mail folders described above; we will call these "real folders."
 The mail folders inside the real folders will hold email messages, but the real folders can only contain mail folders.
-The real folders have a different look to them in the Thunderbird folder list: they are in indicated by grayed out italics.
+The real folders have a different look to them in the Thunderbird folder list: They are in indicated by grayed-out italics.

 To create a subfolder structure, right click on the iMap account name in the Thunderbird folder list.